qgis/QGIS-Documentation/source/docs/user_manual/plugins/python_console.rst

    .. contents::
       :local:

-As you will see later in this chapter, QGIs has been designed with a plugin architecture.
-Plugin are written in Python, a very famous langage in the geospatial world.
+As you will see later in this chapter, QGIS has been designed with a plugin architecture.
+Pluginis are written in Python, a very famous language in the geospatial world.

-QGIS brings a Python API to let the user to interact with its object (layers, feature or interface).
+QGIS brings a Python API to let the user interact with its objects (layers, feature or interface).
 To help the user, QGIS has a Python console.
-To open the console go to :menuselection:`Plugins --> Pytnon console`` (:kbd:`Ctrl+Alt+P`).
+To open the console go to :menuselection:`Plugins --> Python Console` (:kbd:`Ctrl+Alt+P`).

 The QGIS Python Console is an interactive shell for the python command executions.
 It also has a python file editor that allows you to edit and save